RGB-WG/rgb.tech/content/develop.md

-  RGB is much more complex than simple bitcoin applications; to unlock its true power in creating the world of Bitcoin Finance (#BiFi) it is important to understand its terminology and internal architecture in details.
+  RGB is much more complex than simple bitcoin applications; to unlock its true power in creating the world of Bitcoin Finance (#BiFi) it is important to understand its terminology and internal architecture in detail.
 A good starting point can be through multiple RGB learning resources.

   <a href="/docs" class="button button-secondary">Access docs</a>